thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 You only get so many major AWS incidents in your career, so appreciate the ones that you get.
 AWS’s reliability is the best in the world.
 I have used all major US cloud providers for years now, and until Monday’s us-east-1 outage AWS was *clearly* the most reliable.
 This is perhaps their biggest reliability failure in a decade.
 We should learn something from it.

 I disagree with the popular early explanations.
-The [“brain drain”](https://www.theregister.com/2025/10/20/aws_outage_amazon_brain_drain_corey_quinn/) theory has a high burden of proof and very little evidence.
-It possible that brain drain delayed remediation—this was a 14 hour outage—but we can’t see their response timeline.
-There’s also no evidence that us-east-1, being the oldest region, suffered from its age.[^4] The systems involved (DynamoDB, DNS Enactor, DWFM) are probably running globally.
-Also, those suggesting AWS’s reliability has fallen behind its competitors are too hasty.
+The ["brain drain"](https://www.theregister.com/2025/10/20/aws_outage_amazon_brain_drain_corey_quinn/) theory has a high burden of proof and very little evidence.
+It possible that brain drain delayed remediation—this was a 14 hour outage—but we can't see their response timeline.
+There's also no evidence that us-east-1, being the oldest region, suffered from its age.[^5] The systems involved (DynamoDB, DNS Enactor, DWFM) are probably running globally.
+Also, those suggesting AWS's reliability has fallen behind its competitors are too hasty.
 GCP had a severe global outage just [last June](https://status.cloud.google.com/incidents/ow5i3PPK96RduMcb1SsW).

 My main takeaway is that in our industry the design, implementation, and operation of production systems still regularly falls short of what we think we’re capable of.
 DynamoDB hit a fairly straightforward race condition and entered into unrecoverable state corruption.
 EC2 went into congestion collapse.
 NLB’s healthcheck system got misdirected by bad data.
 We’ve seen these before, we’ll see them again.
 [We’re still early with the cloud](https://erikbern.com/2022/10/19/we-are-still-early-with-the-cloud.html).